 - The opposing party: You may be in a hurry to settle your case and as a result decide to bypass the defendant’s attorney and speak with the other party about a potential resolution.
 Your lawyer cannot speak with a represented party directly without that party’s permission, but this same ethical restriction does not necessarily apply to you.
 Nonetheless, speaking with the other party without your attorney’s knowledge or without permission from the other party’s attorney can complicate negotiations and prolong the case as it deprives your attorney and the other party’s attorney the opportunity to advise you as to the possible legal ramifications of the settlement you are discussing.
 If you do decide to attempt to reach a resolution with the other party by talking to him or her directly, at least notify your attorney beforehand and discuss the resolution you will be proposing.

 - Insurance adjusters: If insurance adjusters come calling and asking you for a statement concerning the accident, there is no law requiring you to give a statement immediately.
 Before doing so, you should speak with your attorney so you can discuss what information to provide and what information not to disclose.

 Your Personal Injury Attorneys are Here for You

-Timothy O’Keeffe, Tatum O’Brien, and Sara Monson of O’Keeffe O’Brien Lyson Foss are here to help you resolve your personal injury case quickly and in a way that provides you with the maximum amount of compensation possible.
-Please feel free to contact one of them via email, or call O’Keeffe O’Brien Lyson Foss at 701-235-8000 or toll-free at 877-235-8002.
+Timothy O’Keeffe, Tatum O’Brien, and Sara Monson of O’Keeffe O’Brien Lyson Attorneys are here to help you resolve your personal injury case quickly and in a way that provides you with the maximum amount of compensation possible.
+Please feel free to contact one of them via email, or call O’Keeffe O’Brien Lyson Attorneys at 701-235-8000 or toll-free at 877-235-8002.